 Mt.
 SAC Board of Trustees

-Dr. Manuel Baca, President
+Dr. Manuel Baca, Vice President

 Dr. Manuel Baca was first elected to the Mt.
 SAC Board of Trustees in 1999.
 Trustee Baca represents Area 7, which covers Pomona and north Diamond Bar, where he and his wife, Gloria, reside.
 During his tenure on the governing board, he has served multiple terms as president.